johncourpayton/johncourpayton/README.md

 ## 💻 Payton Johncour

-I'm a current student at Orange Coast College with a current goal of transfering to University of California Irvine to obtain a degree in Computer Science and Engineering.
+I'm a current student at Orange Coast College with a goal of transfering to University of California Irvine to obtain a degree in Computer Science and Engineering.
 I love to write code, build cool things, and learn more about hardware and software and how it is capable of changing the world.

 ---